delta-exchange/just-the-docs/docs/trading-guide/Liquidation.md

 **Case 2**
 ```
-A trade is long 200000 contracts at an entry price of USD 10000 at maximum allowed leverage.
+A trade is long 200000 contracts at an entry price of USD 10000 at maximum allowed leverage
 Position  size = 2 BTC => MM% = 1.63% & IM% = 3.25%
 liquidation price = 9940.5 & bankruptcy price = 9685.5
 ```